In the Spotlight

 You can only get a booster shot if you completed your primary vaccination series.
-If you haven’t completed your primary vaccination series yet, we can help.
+If you haven’t completed your primary vaccination series yet, you should, and we can help you.
 Vaccines are widely available at VA health facilities.
 Find out how to get your vaccine at VA.

 2. Which vaccine can I get for my booster?

 At this time, the CDC and FDA have authorized boosters for all 3 authorized vaccines.
 Based on new CDC recommendations, you can choose which vaccine to get for your booster.
 But not all VA health facilities will have all 3 vaccines.
 If you have questions about which booster to get, reach out to your health care team.